rarjun7777/RP1/README.md

 -> three.c file contains the c language code to check whether a string is palindrome or not .

--> four.c contains the c code for valid parenthesis .
+-> four.c file contains the c language code for valid parenthesis .